godotengine/godot-docs/classes/class_collisionobject2d.rst

 | *Getter* | is_pickable()       |
 +----------+---------------------+

-If ``true`` this object is pickable.
+If ``true``, this object is pickable.
 A pickable object can detect the mouse pointer entering/leaving, and if the mouse is inside it, report input events.

 Method Descriptions
 -------------------